 You have the right to be free from sexual harassment.
 If you are facing sexual harassment at work, get help from a sexual harassment attorney at Bolek Besser Glesius in Cleveland.

-Sexual harassment is generally defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature in the workplace.
+The sexual harassment definition is generally described as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature in the workplace.
 There are two types of sexual harassment.

 The first is “quid pro quo” harassment, which is when terms and conditions of the job depend on submitting to a sexual advance.
 The classic example is the boss who says “Sleep with me or you’re fired,” and then fires the employee for refusing.
-In many cases, the harassment is of course more subtle than that.
-Still, an employer may not condition the receipt of some benefit (like a promotion or a raise) or avoidance of some negative action (like a suspension, demotion, or firing) on an employee’s willingness to submit to unwelcome sexual conduct.
+Harassment is usually more subtle than that.
+Still, an employer may not condition getting some benefit (like a promotion or a raise) or avoiding some negative action (like a suspension, demotion, or firing) on an employee giving in to unwelcome sexual conduct.

-The second type is what’s commonly known as “hostile environment” harassment.
+The second type is what’s commonly known as “hostile work environment” harassment.
 This type of harassment includes unwelcome sexual comments or other sexual conduct that has the purpose or effect of unreasonably interfering with an employee’s ability to do the job, or that creates an intimidating, hostile, or offensive working environment.
-The harassment typically takes a variety of different forms.
-These might include:
+Some examples include:

 - Offensive sexual jokes, slurs, epithets, or name calling;

-- Sexual remarks about a person’s physical appearance or attire;
+- Sexual remarks about a person’s physical appearance or clothes;

 - Intimidation, ridicule, or mockery; or,